jperezlatimes/tyranobot/README.md

 -------
 Tyranobot has two reply types:

-*Passive*: Passive replies are replies Tyranobot can use to reply to any incidental chatter in whatever channel(s) it has been invited too.
+**Passive:** Passive replies are replies Tyranobot can use to reply to any incidental chatter in whatever channel(s) it has been invited too.

-*Active*: Active replies are replies that Tyranobot can use to reply to targets @tyranobot messages.
+**Active:** Active replies are replies that Tyranobot can use to reply to targets @tyranobot messages.

 Reply Actions
 -------
-*Message*: A simple message reply.
+**Message:** A simple message reply.
 Tyranobot will reply to the received message with a simple string message.

-*Random*: Tyranobot will reply to the received message by randomly selecting one of a list of possible replies
+**Random:** Tyranobot will reply to the received message by randomly selecting one of a list of possible replies

-*Function (Advanced)*: Tyranobot will reply to the received message with the output of the named function.
+**Function (Advanced):** Tyranobot will reply to the received message with the output of the named function.
 Tyranobot will pass the received message as arguments to the named function for processing.

 (Coming soon: Attachments)